Geontech/apgRasPi/README.md

 ## Getting Support

 Please keep in mind however that this project is no longer active.
 There is no support expressed or implied in our having published these works.
 However, as time is permits, we can attempt to address support questions through redhawk@geontech.com; responses may come from alternate addresses of other engineers.
+If you would rather start with a maintained solution, see [this link](https://www.google.com/url?q=https://github.com/gnuradio/hugo-website/blob/master/content/grcon/grcon17/presentations/real-time_direction_finding/Todd-Moon-Gnuradio-DOA.pdf&sa=D&source=hangouts&ust=1585312969719000&usg=AFQjCNFC-6xAfzu5naex5iJS4o7KhHH_YQ).